 We don’t like to sell on fear, so we didn’t capitalise on terrorising clients into buying systems they were unsure were fit for purpose or not.
 Or affordable.
 Many prospects that approached us in the last few months needed a hug and a cup of tea more than another sales pitch.

-Compliance has it’s place and is completely necessary in many industries, such as our own.
+Compliance has its place and is completely necessary for many industries, such as our own.
 But we were staggered at the low level of consistent, clear communication of information – and really feel for many small business owners.

 You want to focus on your primary functions, but these ‘end of the world is nigh‘ messages from rogue ‘experts‘ really upset us.
 A quick look at many ‘Gurus‘ websites will reveal a frighteningly low level of GDPR readiness in place from people you’re supposed to trust – by paying an eye-watering retainer.

 GDPR was/is probably the first big compliance obligation to hit every business.
 (Even though largely most of the standards were required beforehand anyway.)